Review: Dead Whisper is all style over substance

 Talk about divided audiences.

-The story follows Elliot Campbell, a lawyer living in a coastal town on Cape Cod, who is struggling with the recent death of his child.
-This tragedy has strained his marriage and led him into alcoholism, and one evening, a mysterious innkeeper directs him to an island where he is supposed to reconnect with his deceased daughter.
+This tragedy has strained his marriage and led him into alcoholism and he's struggling to get his shit together, and one evening, a mysterious innkeeper directs him to an island where he is supposed to reconnect with his deceased daughter.

 The theme of grief and recovery has become quite common in horror films, especially in recent years in the likes of Babadook and Hereditary, and Dead Whisper does fall into some predictable patterns.